io7lab/io7-platform-cloud/README.md

     true                          → value

 Remove a setting:
     Prefix the svc_config with '-'.
-The value can be omitted.
+The entry will be deleted.

     io7-docker-config.sh "- services.nodered.environment: NODE_RED_ENABLE_PROJECTS"